dartmouth-cs98/dartmouth-cs98.github.io/projects/milestones/wiring-start-sprint.md

 ### Continuous Integration / Testing (optional)

 You could set up Travis CI for your project with automatic linting / build checking.
 If you are writing for the web - set up your project with [eslint](https://eslint.org/).
 Whenever you push to github it will automatically run eslint.
 There are automatic build runners for most languages.
 This is optional but can be helpful - especially linting.
 You can have Travis CI run other stuff/tests.
 For web here's a small howto on how to set up [Travis](http://cs52.me/resources/travis).
+This works best for auto-deploying web projects - but can be helpful with other types of projects as well.
+If you have questions ask me about it.

 ## To Turn In:
-* make sure you have a plan for deep connection test of your components, if api/client that they are making requests to each other, if database that it is storing something and your api uses it somehow, if some computational or sensor components make sure you are getting inputs.
+* make sure you have a plan for a deep connection test of your components, if api/client that they are making requests to each other, if database that it is storing something and your api uses it somehow, if some computational or sensor components make sure you are getting inputs.
 * do all the steps in the [ZenHub section](#rake-your-zenhub-garden), don't forget to label as we'll be checking for those.
 * submit zenhub link to your workspace with a filter set